SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Focused Strikes

 You can use your bonus action to gain advantage on all attacks with your specialized weapon until the end of your turn.
 You can use this feature three times per long rest.
-Starting at 10th level, when you roll initiative and have no uses of Focused Strikes remaining, you regain one use.

 * Improved Critical